 The Company's intention is to protect its employees and their families against adverse effects resulting from health-related complications.
-Consequently, as part of their total compensation, the Named Executive Officers participate in the Company's group health, medical, accidental death and dismemberment, short-term and long-term disability and life insurance plans on the same basis as all of the Company's employees.
+Consequently, as part of their total compensation, the NEOs participate in the Company's group health, medical, accidental death and dismemberment, short-term and long-term disability, and life insurance plans on the same basis as all of the Company's employees.

-Named Executive Officers' Salary and Incentive Awards for Fiscal Year 2011
+NEOs' Salary and Incentive Awards for Fiscal 2012

-For fiscal year 2011, the Named Executive Officers' base salaries were increased to reflect market salary adjustments and the Named Executive Officers' respective experience in their current position, the evolution of their skills and their performance against expectations since the last salary increase date of April 1, 2009 (see "Base Salary" above).
+For fiscal 2012, the NEOs' base salaries were increased to reflect market salary adjustments and the NEOs' respective experience in their current position, the evolution of their skills and their performance against expectations (see "Base Salary" above).